USAA Auto Insurance Review for 2021

 If you've ever looked for a car for your teen driver, then you've probably spent hours researching which one is safest in a crash.
 Insurers are also aware of which cars are the safest.

 For example, consider a sports car versus a model sedan.
 The sports car owner is much more likely to hit dangerous speeds on roads, making the car a more dangerous car to insure.

-So let’s take a moment to look at USAA’s rates for popular makes and models of cars.
+Let's take a moment to look at USAA's rates for popular makes and car models.

 |Make and Model||USAA Average Annual Premium|